-Sweat-Wicking – This is a VERY important element of running underwear.
-If sweat dries on your skin, the grains of salt can create friction that leads to chafing.
+Sweat-Wicking – This is an essential element of running underwear.
+If sweat dries on your skin, the grains of salt can create the friction that leads to chafing.
 It can also dry your skin out, increasing the risk of minor damage (rubbing and chafing).
 The sweat-wicking material is intended to pull moisture away from your skin to reduce friction.

 While you can use regular underwear for running (especially jocks and athletic boxer briefs), it's best to use running underwear for serious runs!

 It's difficult to tell the differences between workout/athletic underwear and running underwear.
 In terms of design, they're almost identical.
 They're both made of the same moisture-wicking, quick-drying material.
 They're both ventilated to reduce chafing and keep your genitals cool as you train.
 From a distance, they're almost exactly the same.

 There are only two differences between running and workout underwear:

 Support Pouch – With running underwear, the testicle support pouch tends to have a bit more padding and fit more snugly.
 When running, you don't need the same freedom of movement as is required for resistance, HIIT, or CrossFit workouts.
 Thus, the pouch comes with more padding and support to reduce the impact on the testicles.